jbisetto/free-genai-bootcamp-2025/song-vocabulary/Tech-Specs.md

 ### Agent Tools

 1. `get_lyrics` - Get song lyrics from duckduckgo-search (retrieve all lyrics, not just Japanese ones)
+   - Implements SQLite-based caching with zlib compression to reduce external API calls
+   - Normalizes song and artist names for consistent cache lookup
+   - Automatically detects language (Japanese/English) for cached lyrics
+   - Includes cache management to limit size and remove old entries
+   - Provides compression statistics and metrics for monitoring
 2. `extract_vocabulary` - Extract vocabulary words from the lyrics with the following features:
    - Handles both Japanese and English songs:
      - For Japanese songs: Extracts vocabulary directly from the lyrics